kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_2.md

 * An online tool, such as Piktochart or Canva.

 I suggest you review the section in WOVEN Text covering “Charts/ Infographics” (pp. 357-364).
-Poster

 <h3>Submission/ printing for gallery style viewing</h3>

 Each student will print their poster so that we can do a gallery style viewing in class.
 These posters will be collected and assessed by the instructor.

-There are plotters in the Multimedia Studio and at Paper and Clay in the Student Center (3rd floor) that will allow you to print your poster.
+<a href="http://www.undergradresearch.gatech.edu/poster-printing">There are plotters in the Multimedia Studio and at Paper and Clay in the Student Center (3rd floor) that will allow you to print your poster</a>.
 The large format plotter can print 24”, 36”, and 42” inches wide and any length.
 The pricing is per linear foot $2.50, $2.75, and $3.00, respectively.
 Choose your size accordingly.
 You may orient your poster either vertically or horizontally.

 Give yourself plenty of time to print your poster.
 Students often discover that there’s a line at the plotter and that it actually takes a long time to print even when it is their turn.
 Also, if you were to use a print shop (such as Paper and Clay), some require you to submit your file 48 hours in advance.
 You may wish to print extra copies at the time you print to keep copies for yourself.

-Tips
+<h5>Tips</h5>

 * You should choose a size for your poster based on your reactions to other posters you find on the web.
 Many poster are tall images; others go for something wider.
 It’s not important that the image be any specific size: more important is what it can do for a viewer in a short timespan (you should anticipate that viewers will spend 1-2 minutes with your poster.
 * Include a clear title somewhere in your poster.
 It should be specific and attention-grabbing.
 * Somewhere in the poster, include your name
 * Cite all sources using MLA at the bottom of the poster.

-<h3>Gallery Presentations</h3>

-In class, students will hang their posters for their peers to review.

 <h3> Supporting Document </h3>

 Along with your poster, you will submit a 2-3 page (1,000 word) supporting document that addresses, explains, and supports the choices you have made in your poster.
-This is a joint, co-authored paper.
-You should consider using Google Docs or a similar web-based program in which to write your document; a “co-authored paper” means creating a unified, blended, single voice from many voices.

 You should address not only the argument that your poster engages but also why you’ve chosen this particular topic.
 You should also address/explain your choice of style, font, color, images, size, etc., How do your choices of design elements work together to convey your topic/argument/point?
 Why did you choose these particular elements as opposed to something else?
 Why did you choose this topic?
 Who or what organization might use your poster in a real world setting?

 <h3>Timeline</h3>

-    Wednesday 1/18- Friday 1/20: Meet in the special collections at Tech Monday 1/30: Tutorial with Allison Valk
+* Monday TBD: Tutorial with Allison Valk
-    Wednesday 2/8- Friday 2/10: Presentations & Gallery Viewing (bring printed posters to class for viewing) Monday 2/13: Revised Digital version of poster (use JPG, PDF, or TIFF), Annotated Bibliography, and Supporting Document Due on T-Square at midnight.
+* Wednesday 2/8- Friday 2/10: Presentations & Gallery Viewing (bring printed posters to class for viewing)
+* Monday 2/13: Revised Digital version of poster (use JPG, PDF, or TIFF), Annotated Bibliography, and Supporting Document Due on T-Square at midnight.
 Email is also an acceptable way to submit these documents.
-    Monday 2/13-Wednesday 2/15: Login to CATME to complete your Artifact #1 Peer Assessment.
-        Here is a helpful video guide for student users  explaining CATME Online Peer Assessment.

-Reflection
+<h3>Reflection</h3>

 * Reflect upon your strengths and weaknesses in completing the project.
 * Describe the methods and modes that were the focus of your communicative work in the project.